laboon/ebook/text/25_test_plans.md

 It's easy to see that for each requirement, there is at least one test covering it.
 If there were another requirement, say,

-* _FUN-COFFEE-FROZEN._ If the coffee is in a solid and not a liquid state, then the app shall display `THIS COFFEE CAN ONLY BE EATEN, NOT DRUNK` message.
+* _FUN-COFFEE-FROZEN._ If the coffee is in a solid and not a liquid state, then the app shall display the message `THIS COFFEE CAN ONLY BE EATEN, NOT DRUNK`.

 and we tried to create a traceability matrix, it would be very easy to see that there were no tests checking for this requirement: